How to change jobs on an H-1B visa in 2024

 When can you file a new H-1B petition?

-Unlike your initial application, you can apply for an H-1B visa to work at a new employer at any time of the year and you may begin working at your new job as soon as you have confirmation that your application has been received.
+You can apply for an H-1B visa to work at a new employer at any point in time, and you may begin working at your new job as soon as you have confirmation that your application has been received.
 In other words, an H-1B job change can happen once you successfully submit your application.

 However, you may want to consult your immigration lawyer before making the move, as you may find yourself out of status if your petition isn't approved and you're already at your new company.

-Porting is when you start at a new employer while your new H-1B petition is still pending - and it’s perfectly legal.
+Porting is when you start at a new employer while your new H-1B petition is still pending.
+You can begin working under a new employer as soon as USCIS issues a receipt for your H‑1B petition.

 Laid off - Don't panic